tazz4843/scripty/README.md

 ## Invite the Bot

-The bot is still in early alpha.
-Bugs are expected.
+The bot is pretty much feature-complete and should be working... hopefully.

 https://scripty.imaskeleton.me/invite